 Always a good idea, to make sure your wife has a smile on her face.

-Bonet said that, while she had already thought of him as her husband, she did feel different now that she was officially married.
+Bonet said that, while she had already thought of him as her husband, she did feel different once they were officially married.
 "Definitely," Momoa agreed.
 "I never thought I would but...I plan on being with her for the rest of my life.
-But it's just that moment where," he gestured taking it up a notch, "let's go to the next level.
+But it's just that moment where," he made a gesture indicating he was taking it up a notch, "let's go to the next level.
 'I'll be here your whole life.'"